rashkur/slack-domains-go/README.md

 ## How to use it?

-* Download release or compile in by yourself (linux kernel 3.6+ needed).
+* Download release or compile it by yourself (linux kernel 3.6+ needed).
 * Fill the bot.ini and run it.
 If you dont know you slack ID just type 'help' into the channel and check the console.
 You'll have message like ```<@UXXXXXXXX> Sorry, you're not allowed to send commands...```.
 This is your id.
 Copy and past it to the config without @ symbol.
 * Bot will automatically create sqlite database file in the working directory.
 * Send 'help' to your slack channel with bot and start adding domains via slack bot channel.
 You will see message like ```checkwhois <domain|string> - for checking one site```